urcity-dev/docs-ur-city/index.md

 {: .warning }
 >This is work in progress.
 >
->Do not base any business or other kind of decision off this documentation.
+>Please do not base any business or other kind of decision off this documentation.
 >It is not complete and will be updated regularly.
 >If you need to know more about this platform, please [Contact Us]